xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	Earlier versions also parsed the value as a signed integer and then cast it to unsigned, so beware of using updated templates with older versions.

+	The ability to specify more than one value slot number was added in 1.4.1.
+Multiple slot specifiers are separated by zero or more whitespace and/or commas - e.g. `SORT=+1-0+4`, `SORT=+1, -2`, etc.

 SORTREVERSE
 	if non-zero, reverses the sort order specified by `SORT`.
 This